David Drummond House

 The David Drummond House is located in Eau Claire, Wisconsin.

 History

 David Drummond was a Canadian immigrant who founded a number of businesses in Eau Claire.
 The house was listed on the National Register of Historic Places in 1974 and on the State Register of Historic Places in 1989.

+On September 12th, 2025, the house was struck by lightning and after over six hours of firefighting, the fire was extinguished.
+During the fire, over 70% of the roof was burned and the rest of the roof collapsed into the 3rd floor.
+At this time, the home owners are planning on a complete demolition of the house.